 Eating more can help you lose weight.
-It goes against what you have been told all these years but the science and evidence is overwhelmingly available to show that eating more of the right foods can help you lose weight.
+It goes against what you have been told all these years but there is overwhelmingly proof to show that eating more of the right foods can help you lose weight.

 Here’s how it works…

-It all starts with the calorie myth.
+It all starts with the calorie.
 The calorie itself is an excellent scientific unit of measure for energy.
 It is the amount of energy that is required to increase the temperature of 1 kilogram of water by 1 degree Celsius.

 It makes sense...

 Using these concepts, it makes complete sense to say, that to lose weight we must consume less calories than we use and the source of those calories is irrelevant because a calorie is just a calorie.

 So,if a 50 kg man uses 2000 Calories in a day he has to make sure that he consumes less calories to lose weight.
 How he gets those calories doesn’t matter if the total amount is less than 2000 Calories he will lose weight.

 This concept makes perfect sense but is incorrect because the calorie does not work well when it comes to measuring food energy.

 The calorie simplifies food to a unit measure of energy and hides all its other qualities both good and bad.

 The calorie works well in a science lab but when that piece of food goes into your mouth everything changes.